Stefen-Taime/docSearch/README.md

 Our project is built on a foundation of critical components, each contributing to an efficient and robust data processing system.
 Here's an overview of the key elements:
 ## Project Reference
-This documentation is based on the original project: [Document Search Engine Architecture](https://github.com/sergio11/document_search_engine_architecture/blob/master/README.md).
+This project is based on the original project: [Document Search Engine Architecture](https://github.com/sergio11/document_search_engine_architecture/blob/master/README.md).

 ## 💾 HDFS Cluster
 Our system incorporates a **3-datanode HDFS cluster**, specifically designed for the storage of original files awaiting processing.
 This arrangement guarantees both dependable data storage and easy access.